Buddhadeb Dasgupta: Career

 Buddhadeb started his career as a lecturer of economics, at the Shyamsundar College of the University of Burdwan followed by City College, Calcutta.
 In 1976, when disenchanted by the gap he perceived between the economic theory he taught and the socio-political reality, he took to film making.
 Meanwhile, his membership with the Calcutta Film Society, where he started going in his senior high school along with his uncle, exposed him to the works of directors like Charlie Chaplin, Ingmar Bergman, Akira Kurosawa, Vittorio De Sica, Roberto Rossellini, and Michelangelo Antonioni.
 This, in turn, inspired him to take film making as a mode of expression.
 He started his film career with a 10-minute documentary in 1968, The Continent of Love; eventually he made his first full-length feature film, Dooratwa (Distance) in 1978.

 His lyricism has been extended to cinema as well.
-During the early stages of his film career, Dasgupta made films inspired by Satyajit Ray's realistic films and later moved on to other forms.
+During the early stages of his film career, Dasgupta made films inspired by Satyajit Ray's realistic films and later moved on to other forms of Andrei Tarkovsky.
 Some of his most acclaimed films are Bagh Bahadur, Tahader Katha, Charachar and Uttara.